polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 6. Click **Save**.

-### Task 4: Publish the Contoso Financial Web Application
+### Task 5: Publish the Contoso Financial Web Application

 The current version of the Azure Stack App Service Provider does not enable the deployment center feature yet.
-To enable the classic deployment feature navigate to this URL before following the next steps:
+To enable the classic deployment feature, navigate to this URL before following the next steps:

 ```
 https://portal.local.azurestack.external/?websitesExtension_oldvsts=true